ravichas/AMPL-Tutorial/data_curation/README.md

 * Unar/unzip the file using `tar -xzvf MultipleSourceCurn.tar.gz`
 * It will create MultipleSourceCurn folder with two sub-folders, DB and sourceCuration
    * DB folder files, due to large size, will not be included in the tarball
-   * Users have to download it from the respecite sources (ex.
-DTC, ExCAPE-DB).
-Downloading the whole DTC and ExCAPE-DB is easy.
+   * Users have to download it from the datasources of their interest, such as DTC, ExCAPE-DB.
+Downloading the whole DTC and ExCAPE-DB is straight-forward.
 Please see below for details.
 Please note that  extracting the whole DB from ChEMBL needs some effort.
 Please check ChEMBL database link shown below for details:
       * https://chembl.gitbook.io/chembl-interface-documentation/frequently-asked-questions/chembl-download-questions
       * https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/